yugalkaushik/currency-converter/README.md

 2. **Replace API Key**: Replace `"YOUR_API_KEY"` in the JavaScript code with your actual API key.
 3. **Ensure Security**: Keep your API key secure and avoid exposing it publicly.

+## Contribution
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to create an issue or open a pull request.